Changing Our World. Together.

 The field of computing is redefining our world in real-time, but it is also one in which women have historically been underrepresented.
 CSE strives to expand opportunities for women in computing through outreach, education, and through connection to resources.

 As enrollments in computer science at Michigan have risen in recent years, we have seen a growing improvement in our institution's percentage of female CS students.
 This is true for students who have declared in CS through the College of Engineering, and for students who have declared in CS through the College of LSA.

 gEECS (Girls in Electrical Engineering and Computer Science)

 The student-run organization is dedicated to encouraging the professional, academic, and social development of women in technology-related fields of study.
 The organization reaches out to women ranging from middle school girls to graduate students to promote the education and success of technologically inclined women. gEECs organizes a variety of events, so please check their website for updates.

 This is a group to support graduate women students in CSE at the University of Michigan.
 ECSEL aims to foster a sense of community among graduate women, support members' academic and career development, help incoming graduate students adapt and thrive in CSE, and generally enable a great graduate experience for their members.
 They hold get-togethers, study sessions, talks, workshops, and other events.

-Related Topics: Das, Reetuparna Diversity and Outreach Women in Computing
+Related Topics: Diversity and Outreach Graduate Students Koutra, Danai Lab-Artificial Intelligence Lab-Interactive Systems Mihalcea, Rada Women in Computing

-Related Topics: Graduate Students Mihalcea, Rada Women in Computing
+Related Topics: Bertacco, Valeria Diversity and Outreach Education Graduate Students Kamil, Amir Weimer, Westley Women in Computing

 Women in CS focused Scholarships